Mahi902/DocuWritePro/README.md

 - **Drawing Board**: A simple drawing or sketching tool

+## AI Powered Tools

+All tools which use AI in DocuWrite Pro are provided by [pollinations.ai](https://pollinations.ai/).
+Their documentation is available [here](https://pollinations.ai/docs).
+We use this service for both text generation and image generation.
+We do not charge for any AI usage within DocuWrite Pro.

 ## Contributing

 DocuWrite Pro is created and moderated by [Mahi902](https://github.com/Mahi902/).
 For contributing or requesting any change, reach out to mohtadiazadmahi902@gmail.com.